-For example, according to the National Coffee Association, consumption of espresso-based beverages has almost tripled since 2008, so that's definitely being felt in the office.
+According to the National Coffee Association, consumption of espresso-based beverages nearly tripled between 2008 and 2016.
 The same report found that many respondents view workplace coffee as an important perk and over half (54 percent) reported that they were less than "very satisfied" with their coffee situation at work.
-Many offices are taking notice and increasing the quality of the coffee and variety of brewing options they provide to employees.
+Many companies are taking notice and increasing the quality of the coffee and variety of brewing options they provide to employees.

 Here's a quick guide to help you identify some of the types of coffee drinkers in your office and help meet their needs.

-It's all about the speed with these folks.
-How quickly can they get caffeine into their cup and be on their way?
-While quality is somewhat important — they love it when their bosses get gourmet K-cups — convenience is top of mind.
-Did we mention speed?
-Smart office managers keep a working Keurig machine and many cartons of K-cups on hand for these common coffee drinkers.
-It's pretty simple to keep them happy.
+It's all about speed with these folks.
+How quickly can they get caffeine and be on their way?
+Though they love it when they see gourmet coffee pods, convenience is top of mind.
+Keep a working single-serve coffee maker and many cartons of pods on hand for these coffee drinkers to keep them happy.

 2. Espresso Aficionados

-You won't find a K-cup in this crowd.
-They want the good stuff, and they aren't willing to sacrifice.
-Most importantly, they're willing to wait.
+This crowd wants the good stuff, and they're willing to wait for it.
 The National Coffee Association found that older millennials, between the ages of 25 and 39, are more likely to have espresso in their mug.
-If your office is filled with younger workers, consider watching the sales for espresso makers and then bringing up a possible purchase with your boss (over coffee).
-Be sure to explain that the machine is an investment in employee happiness, engagement and office culture, not simply a coffee maker.
+Consider purchasing an espresso machine.
+It's an investment in employee happiness and engagement, not simply a gadget.